Regional Railways: Services

+Alphaline

+The Alphaline brand was introduced in December 1994 on express services operated by Regional Railways in the Midlands, Wales and the South West.
+These services linked various provincial towns and cities, complementing and connecting with the more prestigious InterCity network.

 Development of new rolling stock

-In the early 1980s, large numbers of diesel multiple unit (DMU) and locomotive-hauled coaches were found to contain asbestos.
-Removing this would be a considerable cost and generating no extra revenue, which, coupled with the increasingly unreliable old locomotives and DMUs, prompted BR to look for a new generation of diesel multiple units.
+In the early 1980s, large numbers of first generation diesel multiple units (DMUs) and locomotive-hauled coaches were found to contain asbestos.
+Removing it would be a considerable cost while generating no extra revenue; coupled with the increasingly unreliable old locomotives and DMUs, this prompted BR to look for a new generation of diesel multiple units.